Application Deadline: June 17, 2026

 Lakehead University is committed to creating a diverse and inclusive environment and welcomes applications from all qualified individuals including women, racialized persons, Indigenous people, persons with disabilities and other equity-seeking groups.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 This is in accordance with Canadian immigration requirements.

 Lakehead University has an Equity, Diversity and Inclusion Action Plan 2019-2024 with a goal to recruit and retain a diverse workforce as measured by increasing representation of under-represented groups among applicants, candidates and hires.
+We encourage candidates to self-identify, if you are from an under-represented group, and prefer candidates with the knowledge, competencies and relationships derived from lived experience.
 Experience working with Indigenous or racialized communities, and/or members of other equity-deserving groups is a strong asset.
 A lived experience or worked experience of any of these issues is preferred.

 We appreciate your interest; however, only those selected for an interview will be notified.
 Lakehead University is committed to supporting an accessible environment.
 Applicants requiring accommodation during the interview process should contact the Office of Human Resources at (807) 343.8010 ext.
 8334 or human.resources@lakeheadu.cato make appropriate arrangements.